 Vegetable stock is best made with root vegetables and fresh herbs from the garden.
 Like:

 I gather vegetables from the list above in the garden.
 I don’t measure exact amounts.
 The basic idea is to use what you have to make the stock.
-Chop them up into rough chunks and place into a large pot.
+Chop them up into rough chunks and place them into a large pot.
 Cover the vegetables with water, then add an additional 2 inches to the top.

 Allow the vegetables to boil on a slow simmer for about 2 hours or until the vegetables are soft and falling apart.

 Now it’s time to strain the stock.
 You can use a basic strainer to strain out the vegetables.
-Place the strained stock into some freezer safe Tupperware and freeze until you need it.
+Place the strained stock into some freezer-safe Tupperware and freeze until you need it.
 This stock is great as a base for any type of soup or stew.

-My go to preserving book:
+My go-to preserving book: